 Designed to promote the PowerBook, which Cruise uses in the spy flick, the marketing campaign comes at a particularly bad time.
-With Apple attempting to climb back into the black after reporting its largest quarterly loss ever, the company is in the middle of trying to perform its very own impossible mission.
+Attempting to climb back into the black after reporting its largest quarterly loss ever, Apple is in the middle of trying to perform its very own impossible mission.
 And that’s just the start of the problems.

 Apple product placement in Mission: Impossible

 The deal also ensured that the PowerBook 5300c got screen time in the movie.
-Unfortunately, the deal between Apple and Mission: Impossible studio Paramount Pictures got signed so late that Apple had no say in the script’s tech elements.
+Unfortunately, Apple and Paramount Pictures signed the deal so late that Cupertino got no input on the script’s tech elements.

 A final problem with Apple’s Mission: Impossible campaign: The PowerBook 5300 wasn’t actually available to buy when the movie hit theaters.
 Soon after the first 1,000 PowerBook 5300 units shipped to dealers around the United States, news broke that two production units caught fire — one at the home of an Apple programmer, the other at Apple’s factory in China.

 “The main hallmark for Apple is ease of use,” wrote Pieter Hartsook, editor of The Hartsook Letter, at the time.
 “If your machine doesn’t work, it’s not easy to use.”

 Apple issued a recall on the 100 PowerBook 5300s already sold, replacing the computers with another model.
 Unfortunately, the replacements packed only two-thirds the hard drive capacity of their predecessors.
 That forced Apple to lower the price of the laptop by $100.